 I️ think it’s silly to make rules.
 I️ love bespoke and couture because women can be wild and free.
 And as the quote goes, “Well-behaved women seldom make history”.

-Are there any other women tailors that inspired you to become apart of this niche market?
+Are there any other female couture tailors that inspired you to become apart of this niche market?

 I️ think I️ was inspired by the fact that this was so “normal” in the 50s.
 I️ wanted to bring s certain elegance and demonstrate the craft that is handmade artisanship.